AztecProtocol/aztec-packages/yarn-project/aztec-cli/README.md

 aztec-cli check-deploy <contractAddress> [options]
 ```

-- `contractAddress`: An Aztec address to check if the contract has been deployed to.

 Options:

+- `-ca, --contract-address <address>`: An Aztec address to check if the contract has been deployed to.
 - `-u, --rpc-url <string>`: URL of the Aztec RPC.
 Default: `http://localhost:8080`.

 This command checks if a contract is deployed to the specified Aztec address.
 It verifies if the contract is present at the given address and displays the result.